Chart Color Schemes

 Nudgee's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mental health issues and asthma are most common, affecting 8.2 and 7.5% respectively.
-71.5% report no medical ailments, compared to Greater Brisbane's 70.7%.
-13.3% are aged 65 and over (647 people).
+Private health cover is exceptionally high in Nudgee, with approximately 61% of the total population (2956 people) having it, compared to the national average of 55.7%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.2% and 7.5% of residents respectively.
+71.5% of Nudgee residents declare themselves completely clear of medical ailments, compared to 70.7% across Greater Brisbane.
+The area has 13.3% of residents aged 65 and over (642 people).
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health